0mniteck/Signal-Desktop-Mobian/README.md

 # Signal Desktop Builder

-This project builds Signal Desktop for Mobian on Arm64, currently targeting branch `5.15.x`.
+This project builds Signal Desktop for Mobian on Arm64, currently targeting branch `5.16.x`.

-The aim is to keep up with the standard release schedule plus a few hours for build time.
+The aim is to keep up with the standard release schedule +1 release for build time.

 This is the signed release: `builds/release/signal-desktop_5.xx.x_arm64.deb`.